 Unless the climate of the UK and Northern European changes more radically, and we have year after year of long, sweltering summers, there's still probably not much value in getting an integrated air con system installed.

-What is the best portable air conditioner for the UK?
+What is the best portable air conditioner in the UK?

 We’ve digested a raft of professional and user reviews and scoured the bowels of the internet to bring you this list of top units to keep you cool.

-As is the case with every portable air con unit we’ve seen, it comes with a 1.8m concertina tube to the expel the hot air it creates and, in this case, a special window kit designed ostensibly for small sliding windows.
+As is the case with every portable air con unit we’ve seen, it comes with a concertina tube to the expel the hot air it creates and, in this case, a special window kit designed ostensibly for sliding windows or doors.
 It also comes with a remote control.

-To use, simply select a preferred temperature (from 16ºC upwards), select either low or high mode, and before long the room’s temperature and humidity will drop to much more comfortable levels.
+To use, simply select a preferred temperature (from 16ºC upwards), select either your 'Speed', and before long the room’s temperature and humidity will drop to much more comfortable levels.
 When the room eventually reaches the preset temperature, the machine will switch off and then switch on again as soon as the internal temperature rises.

-This reviewer tested it with the rear exhaust port positioned in front of a fireplace flue and it worked impeccably well.
+We tested it with the rear exhaust port positioned in front of a fireplace flue rather than a window, and it worked impeccably well.
 Sitting two metres away, it was like being in a car with the air-con on full bore.
 Indeed, I had to raise the temperature setting a few degrees for fear of freezing to death.

-Granted, it’s quite noisy – all portables are to be honest – so it’s not really suitable for bedtime use, even in low speed mode, which registers 53dB on the decibel meter.
+Granted, there's some noise – all portable AC will make a bit of a racket – so it’s not ideal suitable for use when you're actively sleeping, even in low speed mode, which registers 53dB on the decibel meter.
 Unless you’re a heavy sleeper and someone who can nod off in a hurricane, we would advise switching it on an hour or two before going to bed and keeping the door closed for maximum cooling potential.

-We can't personally vouch for the quality of the Electriq 12000BTU portable air conditioner but it has generally solid user reviews from Revoo, with an overall rating of 7.7 from 295 reviewers and few signs of anyone actively hating it.
-What we can vouch for is it's definitely available to buy now, which isn't always the case with the Meaco above.
+With casters for easy manoeuvring, it can effortlessly chill a room up to 18m².
+It has generally solid user reviews from Revoo, with an overall rating of 7.7 from 295 reviewers and few signs of anyone actively hating it.

 Granted, this little square desktop unit isn’t a proper air conditioner but it is at least capable of blowing a chilled breeze a few feet away.
 The Chillmax Air is equipped with an evaporator that uses water from a small 610ml reservoir to create a chilled moist breeze.
 This model comes with an antimicrobial sponge filter which runs up to 10 hours per refill.